 The 7 Pillars of Recivilization originated to identify the main themes across which modern humans experience health-deteriorating mismatches between what our bodies and brains expect based on their evolutionary programming and what our modern environments actually provide.
-Reducing these mismatches has profound positive health implications for our species.
+Reducing these mismatches has profound positive physical, mental, and relational health implications for our species.

 When also connected with the 7 chakras, new overarching themes emerged that became the primary focus of each pillar.
 Simultaneously, each of the 4 Feminine and 4 Masculine Archetypes has their own primary characteristics which also get expressed in certain ways for each pillar.
 (Though the Archetypes are connected with gendered representations of “masculine” and “feminine,” individuals of any sex or gender may resonate with and pursue development in any or all Archetypes.)

 The resulting intersection of each archetype and each pillar is identified as an accountability expressed on the cards below.
 These guidelines represent a holistic, secular approach to living better as a human being in the modern world, such as to create optimal health, lifelong personal development and growth, rewarding relationships, meaningful contribution to society, and a strong sense of overall purpose.

 Together, these 56 Accountabilities guide the path toward human flourishing.